bdamokos/indafoto_archive/readme.md

 - Internet Archive submission is enabled by default and can be disabled with --disable-archive flag
 - Failed pages are tracked and can be retried later
 - The Archive Explorer requires Flask to be installed (`pip install flask`)
+- Always run the tools with the virtual environment activated to ensure all dependencies are available

 ### Troubleshooting